pankajkarman/extpar/README.md

 For Mistral no such performance penalty has been observed.

 # Testing
 The extpar code comes with a technical testsuite to ensure the accuracy of the results.
+Weekly tests run for compilers
+* GCC
+* Daint
+* Nag

-More information about the testsuite can be found [here](test/testsuite/README.md)
+For more information about how the testsuite can be run or new test added see [testsuite-documentation](doc/testing.md)

 # Information for developers
 The coding rules and development workflow for Extpar can be found [here](doc/development.md)